TanayMaharana/Python-repo/README.md

-# Test-repo
+# Programming
-Testing
+Scripting...

-This is my first repo using GitHub, am using this for testing the features.
+This is my first repo using GitHub, am using this for writing python programs.